AnishaGharat/google-cloud-run/README.md

 # google-cloud-app-engine
-To deploy CI/CD on App Engine
+To deploy CI/CD on Cloud Run

 ---

 ### List of steps

-The pipeline is deployed on _Google App Engine(Flex)_ for deployment.
+The pipeline is deployed on _Google Cloud Run_ for deployment.
 CI/CD is The application uses the following resources on Google Cloud Platform:

 The application uses the following resources on Google Cloud Platform: